CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 11. Select the **GetRecipient** operation.

-12. Provide your email address as the id and click **Test operation**.
+12. Provide your email address as the ID and click **Test operation**.

      ![](images/L03/image22-1u.png)